auth0/docs/articles/best-practices/metadata-best-practices.md

 ## Metadata storage and size limits

-Both `app_metadata` and `user_metadata` are limited to a size of 16 MB each.
+* Both `app_metadata` and `user_metadata` are limited to a size of 16 MB each.
 Metadata storage is not designed to be a general purpose data store, and you should still use your own external storage facility when possible.

-Auth0 limits the total size of your user metadata to 16 MB.
-However, when using Rules and/or the Management Dashboard, your metadata limits may be lower.
+When using Rules and/or the Management Dashboard, your metadata limits may be lower.

-When setting the `user_metadata` field with the Authentication API Signup endpoint, your metadata is limited to a maximum of 10 fields and 500 characters per field.
-The 500 character limit includes the name of the field.

-When setting the `user_metadata` field using the [Authentication API's Signup endpoint](/api/authentication?javascript#signup), you are limited to a maximum of 10 `String` fields and 500 characters.
+* When setting the `user_metadata` field using the [Authentication API's Signup endpoint](/api/authentication?javascript#signup), you are limited to a maximum of 10 `String` fields and 500 characters.
 For an example of working with metadata during a custom signup process, see [Custom Signup > Using the API](/libraries/custom-signup#using-the-api).

 ## Customize emails with metadata